On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: General bounded domains

 In particular, if $d_0$ is sufficiently small then for every $t \in [t_0,T)$ and every $i \in Q_\Gamma$, $\dist(x_i(t)) = \dist(x_i(t))$.
 Moreover, if $t_0$ is sufficiently close to $T$ and $d_0$ is sufficiently small, we also have that

 For every $t \in [t_0,T)$, let

 For any $y \in \Gamma$, we denote by $\tau(y) = n(y)^\perp$ the unitary tangent vector in $y$ to $\Gamma$.
 We also define

 This is the algebraic distance that $s \mapsto P(x_i(s))$ covers on the boundary from time $s=t_0$ to time $s=t$.
-The term algebraic refers to the fact that when $P(x_i)$ moves backwards with respect to the direction of $\tau$ the distance is counted with the sign minus, while when it moves forward the distance is counted with the sign plus.
+The word algebraic refers to the fact that when $P(x_i)$ moves backward to the direction of $\tau$ the distance is counted with the sign minus, while when it moves forward the distance is counted with the sign plus.

 Let